 Patton's first acting gig, two years later, was playing a clerk on an episode of Seinfeld

 .
 In 1995 he moved to Los Angeles where he became a staff writer for MAD TV

 In 1999 Patton starred in his first HBO special on Comedy Central Presents, and followed that up in 2004 with Patton Oswalt: No Reason to Complain.

 His movie debut was a small role in Down Periscope (1996), starring Kelsey Grammer, followed by supporting roles in films such as Magnolia (1999) starring Tom Cruise, Zoolander (2001) starring Ben Stiller, Calendar Girls (2003) starring Helen Mirren, Starsky & Hutch (2004) starring Owen Wilson and Failure to Launch (2006) starring Matthew McConaughey.

-Oswalt has also provided voices for a number of animated television series, including Kim Possible, Batman Beyond, and Static Shock.
+Patton has also provided voices for a number of animated television series, including Kim Possible, Batman Beyond, We Bare Bears, Spider-Man, BoJack Horseman, Happy! and The Goldbergs.
 In the major motion picture Ratatouille (2007), he voiced the lead role of Remy, a rat who wants to become a chef.
-He can more recently be seen alongside Steve Carell and Keira Knightley in the comedy film Seeking a Friend for the End of the World (2012).

 His interests include Scotch, guns, books and dogs.